prechak/Taskify/README.md

-# Taskify - A Trello Clone
+# Taskify -

-Welcome to **Taskify**, a Trello-inspired task management application that helps teams and individuals organize their work efficiently.
+Welcome to Taskify, a Task management application that helps teams and individuals organize their work efficiently.
 With a sleek and intuitive interface, Taskify makes project management simple and enjoyable.

 ## Features